bajicv/unix_intro/docs/loops.md

 amount of typing required (and hence reduces the number of typing mistakes).

-Suppose we have several hundred genome data files named `basilisk.dat`, `minotaur.dat`, and `unicorn.dat`.
-For this example, we'll use the `~/unix_intro/exercises/creatures` directory which only has three example files, but the principles can be applied to many many more files at once.
+Suppose we have several hundred genome data files on which we have to perform the same operation.
+To illustrate how to automate operation on many files we will focus on the example stored in `~/unix_intro/exercises/creatures` directory which only has three example files (`basilisk.dat`, `minotaur.dat`, and `unicorn.dat`), but the same principles can be applied to many many more files at once.

 The structure of these files is the same: the common name,